jship/jship.github.io/resume.md

 - **Paradigms**: Purely functional, functional, declarative, stream processing, reactive, event-driven, imperative, object-oriented
 - **Databases**: SQL, NoSQL (column, key-value, document)
 - **DevOps**: Git, SVN, Puppet, Vagrant, AWS, Azure, Travis CI, Jenkins
-- **Environments**: Ubuntu Linux, Mac OS X, Windows 10, Windows Embedded Server 2009, Windows XP Embedded
+- **Environments**: macOS, Ubuntu Linux, Windows 10, Windows Embedded Server 2009, Windows XP Embedded
 - **Methodologies**: Scrum, kanban, pair/mob/extreme programming, waterfall

 ## Experience

-### Software Engineer - Backend, SimSpace (January 2018 - Present)
+### Senior Software Engineer - Backend, SimSpace (September 2018 - Present)

-I currently work on the Haskell backend at SimSpace.
+I continue to work on the Haskell backend and am a team lead at SimSpace.

+### Software Engineer - Backend, SimSpace (January 2018 - September 2018)

+Working on the Haskell backend.

 ### Programmer/Analyst - Ad Platform, Catalina (June 2016 - Deceber 2017)

 In June of 2016, I transitioned from the In-Store team to Catalina\'s ad platform team.
 The ad platform aims to fundamentally redefine how Catalina operates with realtime execution via geographically-distributed cloud computing and highly flexible offer rendering.
 Along the way, it is simplifying offer setup and opening the door for omni-channel opportunities (i\.e\. in-store, mobile, web, home delivery, etc).

-This team is structured like a startup and we each work on all areas of the ad platform, from the backend Java codebase, the HTML5/Javascript/Less web interface, the Node.js rendering component that runs alongside the In-Store software, to the Puppet scripts that provision the infrastructure in AWS and Azure.
-We use scrum on a two-week release cycle and deploy all releases via Jenkins.
+This team was structured like a startup and we each worked on all areas of the ad platform, from the backend Java codebase, the HTML5/Javascript/Less web interface, the Node.js rendering component that runs alongside the In-Store software, to the Puppet scripts that provision the infrastructure in AWS and Azure.
+We used scrum on a two-week release cycle and deploy all releases via Jenkins.
 The ad platform leans heavily on open-source projects, in particular, the Apache ecosystem.
-We work with Hbase, Solr, Kafka, Hadoop, and Hive every day.
+We worked with Hbase, Solr, Kafka, Hadoop, and Hive every day.

 ### Programmer/Analyst - In-Store System, Catalina (August 2015 - June 2016)